poplatek/payment-methods-book/vipps/README.md

 ## Ownership

-Vipps was owned by the largest financial concern in Norway, DNB.
-DNB has grown through fusions to be the 72nd largest bank in the world.
-It's largest owners are the state (34%), DNB Savings Bank Foundation (9%) and a Norwegian pension fund, Folketrygdfondet (~6%).
+Vipps was owned by the largest financial concern in Norway, DNB but spinned off in 2017.
+However, DNB is still the controlling owner (52%) of Vipps.
+More than 100 Norwegian banks own the other 48%.

 After Vipps won in the Norwegian market the ownership was set up like so:
  1. DNB 52%